Designing Your Monument Sign: 3 Options to Consider

 There are three basic options for illuminated monument signs: internally illuminated, externally illuminated, and non-illuminated.
 All three options are useful under different circumstances.

-Internally illuminated signs have light going through the sign itself, which will actively draw attention at night.
+Internally illuminated signs, where light shines through the sign itself, are excellent for drawing attention at night.
 This is perfect for a business with late hours trying to direct customers to itself or build brand awareness.

 Externally illuminated signs are easy to see in the daylight, but become much more understated at night.
 This can be good for locations that don’t have much traffic in the evening, but still need to be visible (navigation signage in a parking lot, for example).